 Under the Canadian Income Tax Act, charitable organizations and public foundations can carry on "related business" that promotes their charitable objects.
-For example, a hospital cafeteria that provides food to patients and visitors would be considered a related business.
+For example, a hospital cafeteria that provides food to patients and visitors could be considered a related business.

-Charitable organizations and public foundations can also carry on other unrelated business activities, presumably to raise funds for the charity, if "substantially all"

-(the CRA says at least 90%) of the people involved in these activities are volunteers.
+Charitable organizations and public foundations can also carry on other business activities if "substantially all" (the CRA says at least 90%) of the people involved in these activities are volunteers.

 Private foundations cannot carry on any business activities whatsoever.
-The CRA has a Policy Statement on "[What is a Related Business?](#)" CPS-019 and [Registered Charities: Community Economic Development Programs](#).
+The CRA has a Guidance "[What is a Related Business?](#)" and also [Community Economic Development Activities](#).
 Failure to follow these rules can result in penalties and deregistration.